2002 Brazilian Grand Prix: Race

 The 71-lap race commenced at 14:00 local time before 120,000 spectators.
 Conditions for the race were dry and hot with the air temperature 31 C and the track temperature ranged between 38 and 40 C. Because of the warm asphalt temperatures, the Michelin-shod teams were favoured to dominate.

 When the race started, Montoya pressed Michael Schumacher on the inside towards the pit lane barrier on the way to the Senna S chicane because Schumacher had a faster start due to his new launch control system.
 Montoya braked later than Michael Schumacher to stay ahead, but he ran wide at the chicane exit, allowing Schumacher to get alongside him through turn three.
 Michael Schumacher took the best line around the Curva do Sol corner and into the back straight, passing Montoya.
 Montoya slipstreamed Michael Schumacher on the long back straight into turn four, anticipating an overtake, then turned left to pass on the inside while duelling Schumacher.
-Michael Schumacher maintained the lead until Montoya swung right, leading him to strike the Ferrari's left-rear tire and push his front wing askew against the carcass of the Bridgestone tyre before failing beneath Montoya's front-left wheel.
+Michael Schumacher maintained the lead until Montoya swung right, leading him to strike the Ferrari's left-rear tyre and push his front wing askew against the carcass of the Bridgestone tyre before failing beneath Montoya's front-left wheel.
 Carbon fibre debris flicked back towards other cars, which both Fisichella and McNish ran over.

 Michael Schumacher (pictured in 2005) took his second victory of the season despite the rear of his Ferrari being hit by Montoya on the first lap.

 Ferrari feared Michael Schumacher had a puncture from the incident, but this was not the case.
 Montoya remained on the track, but the incident moved his teammate Ralf Schumacher to second, and the fast-starting Renaults of Trulli and Button to third and fourth, respectively.
 For the second straight race, Montoya had an unscheduled pit stop for a replacement front wing and debris removal, ending his chance at victory.
 When the first lap ended, Michael Schumacher led Ralf Schumacher by 1.5 seconds.
 Barrichello overtook Coulthard through turn one for fifth on lap two; Barrichello was on a one-stop strategy whereas his teammate Michael Schumacher was on a two-stop strategy.
 Michael Schumacher began to pull away from the rest of the field.
-On lap three, Barrichello passed Button for fourth while Salo overtook De La Rosa for 11th.
+On lap three, Barrichello passed Button for fourth while Salo overtook De la Rosa for 11th.
 Barrichello overtook Button for third on the following lap.
 He lapped faster than teammate Michael Schumacher, and on lap six, passed Ralf Schumacher on the inside at the end of the start/finish straight into turn one.
-Meanwhile, Irvine lost positions to Salo and De La Rosa, dropping to 11th.
+Meanwhile, Irvine lost positions to Salo and De la Rosa, dropping to 11th.